Minnesota Directors of Nursing Administration/Long Term Care

 attention to developing a leadership process and creating a plan to carry out the Mission and Vision into

 the future.
-It was determined to take the next step by creating Empowered Committees by defining their
+Next steps were creating Empowered Committees by defining

-role and clearly outlining the authority to act for all MN-DONA Committees.
-This has lead to the
+roles and clearly outlining the authority to act for all MN-DONA Committees.
+This has led to the

 development of jurisdiction agreements and action plans for our committees.
-In this process, the
+During this process, the

 decision was made to add a Spring Conference Committee.

-Today our membership is over 275 strong.
+Today our membership is 300 strong.
 A number of members serve as liaisons between our

-organization and other long-term care groups such as Care Providers of Minnesota, Aging Services of
+organization and other long-term care groups such as Care Providers of Minnesota, LeadingAge of

 Minnesota, Minnesota Medical Directors Association, MOLN and APIC.
 We meet routinely with staff from